treweathers/Java_Developer/Course_1.6.md

         }
     }
 Copy this into your environment or the CodeSignal IDE and run it to get a hands-on understanding of Java's built-in functions.

+#### Practice #1
+Run the code.

+    class Solution {
+        public static void main(String[] args) {
+            // Given a square's side length, calculate its area using the Math.pow function double sideLength = 5;
+            double area = Math.pow(sideLength, 2);

+            // Output the area of the square as a double String info = "The area of the square with side length " + sideLength + " is " + area + " square units.";
+            System.out.println(info);
+        }
+    }

+#### Practice #2
+Now, take the given code and transform the areaOfCircle method into the diameterOfCircle method using Java's Math.sqrt() function based on the area you have calculated.
+Your goal is to calculate the diameter of the circle from its area.
+Remember to update both the method name and the output message accordingly.

+Note: the diameter of the circle equals  2 * sqrt(area/π)

+    class Solution {
+        // A simple method to calculate the area of a circle static double areaOfCircle(double radius) {
+            return Math.PI * Math.pow(radius, 2);
+        }

+        public static void main(String[] args) {
+            // Let's assume the radius of our cosmic circle is 7.5 double radius = 7.5;
+            System.out.println("The area of a circle with radius " + radius + " is: " + areaOfCircle(radius));
+        }
+    }

+    class Solution {
+        // A simple method to calculate the area of a circle static double areaOfCircle(double radius) {
+            return Math.PI * Math.pow(radius, 2);
+        }

+        static double diameterOfCircle(double radius) {
+            return 2 * Math.sqrt((areaOfCircle(radius) / Math.PI));
+        }

+        public static void main(String[] args) {
+            // Let's assume the radius of our cosmic circle is 7.5 double radius = 7.5;
+            System.out.println("The diameter of a circle with radius " + radius + " is: " + diameterOfCircle(radius));
+        }

+    }

+#### Practice #3
+Try to write a line of Java code using the Math function to find the larger of two galaxy populations and create a string that states which galaxy has the greater population.

+    class Solution {
+        public static void main(String[] args) {
+            // The universe is vast and full of numbers.
+Let's explore with Java functions! int galaxyOnePopulation = 1000000;
+            int galaxyTwoPopulation = 2000000;

+            // TODO: Write a line of code to find which galaxy population is greater and build a message string.
+            System.out.println("The galaxy with a greater population has " + Math.max(galaxyOnePopulation, galaxyTwoPopulation) + " inhabitants");/* TODO: finish this message */
+            // Finding the distance to the Andromeda galaxy in light-years as a String. double andromedaDistance = 2.537e6; // 2.537 million light years String distanceText = String.valueOf(andromedaDistance);

+            // Using String.concat to create an information string about the distance to Andromeda galaxy String info = "The Andromeda galaxy is " /* TODO: Use a String method to add distance and unit */ + ".";
+            String information = info.concat(distanceText);
+            System.out.println(information);
+        }
+    }

+###### feedback: did not include instructions to add the word "inhabitants", also includeD "TO-DO" to concat in the middle of a string, making it seem like it should be there instead of on a new line in a new variable.‼️

+#### Practice #4